 - Due to changes in score reporting, the College Board is no longer reporting the State and National mean scores for graduating year cohort groups.
 At this time, only mean scores over a period of test years are reported.
 As a result, we are not able to compare graduation year cohort groups with state and national mean scores.
-Individual Subject Test scores are summarized over the next several pages. - Students taking the Biology Subject Test (p.11) have an option to take the test with an emphasis on Molecular Biology or Ecological Biology. - When compared to the prior year, students scored higher in four out of the eight subject tests, (Math I, Math II, Biology - Ecological, and Chemistry).
-The Biology-Molecular score remained the same.
-In three subject tests, students scored lower than the prior year (Literature, U.S. History, and Physics).
+Individual Subject Test scores are summarized over the next several pages. - Students taking the Biology Subject Test (p.11) have an option to take the test with an emphasis on Molecular Biology or Ecological Biology. - When compared to the prior year, students scored higher in three out of the eight subject tests, (Literature, Math I, Physics).
+In five subject tests, students scored lower than the prior year (U.S. History, Math II, Biology -Ecological, Biology - Molecular, Chemistry and Physics).